HL7NZ/nhi/input/pagecontent/guidance.md

   3. If the user has the correct permissions the Patient Preferences details will be returned in the Patient resource.
   4. Note:
     * The version number for the Patient record does not change when the Patients Preferences details change (See NHI Profile for more information)
-    * To update the Patient Preferences the user will need to access the SOAP Patient Preference web services
+    * To update the Patient Preferences the user will need to access the Patient Preference web services

 ### Multi-resource use cases